MCamner/Design-Prototype/README.md

 live modes depend on helper agents that may be local-only, external, or future work.

-Known gap: `helper/client_readiness_agent.py` is referenced by the Client Readiness and Fleet prototypes but is not currently present in this repository.
+The Client Readiness Agent is intentionally lightweight; IGEL UMS integration and managed remediation flows are future work.

 ## License